alank976/markdown-resume/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
 I am a technology enthusiast who insists on developing things great and clean.
-I have basic financial/quantitative knowledge and hands-on software development experiences in FinTech and investment banking companies.
+I have basic financial/quantitative knowledge and hands-on software development experiences in FinTech and investment banks.

 I love to keep pace with the mass geeky communities via Medium, Dev.to, podcasts, etc. That way, I won’t miss too many great technologies I can leverage to deliver effectively.
-And more importantly, funny and useful stories about development.
+And more importantly, funny and inspiring stories about software development.

 I grew up with Java, work great with Kotlin, Go, and Python, also become Rust fanatic lately.
 I am a big fan of code quality, software craftsmanship, and MVP (Minimal Viable Product) mindset.
 I am keen on progressive improvement about me, my team, and the vicinity.